richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 within the domain of applicability of the AS; that is, the AS creates no explicit necessity to apply the TS.
 However, a particular vendor may decide to implement it, or a particular user may decide that it is a necessity in a specific environment.
-For example, the DECNET MIB could be seen as valuable in an environment where the DECNET protocol is used.

 As noted in {{sec41}}, there are TSs that are not in the standards track or that have been retired from the standards